GeorgiosKyrio/mcmc-agnfit/README.md

 ```

 > These values are just examples.
-Adjust according to the specific AGN you are analyzing and your desired sampling precision and **make sure that your data.csv file is in the same directory as your script and is in the appropriate form(see exapmple)**.
+Adjust according to the specific AGN you are analyzing and your desired sampling precision and **make sure that your data.csv file is in the same directory as your script and is in the appropriate form(see example)**.

 ### 2️⃣ Run the Script Directly (`mcmc-code.py`)